mberquer/mberquer/README.md

 - 👋 Hi, I’m @mberquer
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning how to organize ;yself and not die under pressure

 <!---
 mberquer/mberquer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.